linrunner/tlp-doc/settings/radio.rst

 .. note::

-    The following settings apply only at the moment where the power source actually changes (from AC to battery or vice versa).
+    The following settings apply only at the moment where the TLP profile (or power source) actually changes.

 DEVICES_TO_ENABLE_ON_AC
 -----------------------
 ::

-    DEVICES_TO_ENABLE_ON_AC="bluetooth wifi wwan"
+    DEVICES_TO_ENABLE_ON_AC="bluetooth nfc wifi wwan"

+*Version 1.9 and newer*

+Enables builtin radio devices when changing to the *performance* profile.

+*Version 1.8 and older*

 Enables builtin radio devices when AC power is plugged in.

 Possible values are as above.